-Post #5 in the series Tips for Quitting: Be a Better Quitter in 7 Easy Steps.
+This is post #5 in the series 7 Easy Steps to be a Better Quitter.
 This series provides journal prompts and writing topics to enable big changes.
 I used this process to quit smoking, change jobs, start running, and eliminate debt.
 It works!
-Start with the first post in the series here.

 When you’re trying to make a difficult change, it’s important to understand what motivates you.